mohammed0x8/Financial-NFTs/notes.md

 - both smartwalletmanager and AaveWalletManager extend WalletManagerBase

 - what is the referralCode in the deposit function on the AaveSmartWallet ??

+- what is a 'kinetic' charge?
+    - I know 'charge' is aave token interest